ClickHouse/ClickHouse/docs/en/interfaces/cli.md

 ### Queries with Parameters {#cli-queries-with-parameters}

-You can create a query with parameters and pass client app parameter values to them.
+You can create a query with parameters and pass values of the corresponding client app parameters to them.
 For example:

 ```bash
 clickhouse-client --param_parName="[1, 2]"  -q "SELECT * FROM table WHERE a = {parName:Array(UInt16)}"